Direct LDAP SSO

 To set up LDAP SSO for users at your school, follow these steps:

-- In your System Admin account, click System Settings on the left side of the home page.
+- In your System Admin account, click Tools at the top of the page.

 - In the Authentication tab, select Cloud/On Premise Directory.

 Then, set your admin server credentials and connect your LDAP server: